Stopping Abuses Behind Bars: An interview with Churchill fellow Steven Caruana: September 2018

 Australia ratifies major anti-torture treaty OPCAT: December 2017

-The Optional Protocol to the Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT) is an international human rights treaty that supplements the 1948 United Nations Convention Against Torture (CAT).
+The Optional Protocol to the Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT) is an instrumental international human rights treaty that supplements the 1948 United Nations Convention Against Torture (CAT).
 The United Nations (UN) officially adopted OPCAT in December 2002 and it has been in force as of June 2006.
 As an ancillary treaty to the CAT, OPCAT intends to strengthen the existing regime by providing the framework for the UN to monitor, inspect and report on States' observance of the CAT.

 While 83 States have ratified the protocol and a further 16 have signed it as of April 2017, the treaty requires States to willingly uphold its commitments and submit themselves to scrutiny.
 Though Australia signed OPCAT in 2009, its potential is up to the Federal Government to enact relevant legilsation and bring it into force.
 In February 2017, the Federal Government announced that it intended to ratify OPCAT by the end of the same year, and as of December 2017, has achieved this goal.